yvsuman/java-coding-challenge/README.md

 ## Return

-After you have finished the task, send the code back to the provided e-mail.
+Start by forking this project to  your bitbucket account. tAfter you have finished the task, send a pull request to this repository.
 Please tell us how much time you have spent on the task.
 Also provide any external library that you have used.

 ## Scenario